maciejgz/blog/blog-services/README.md

 - Eureka - service registration
 - Spring Config
 - Sleuth - tracing system
-- Zipkin - to analyze traces
+- Zipkin - to analyze traces (possibility to user Kafka as a source of traces)
+- Kafka with Zookeeper - message broker
 - Feign - declarative HTTP client
 - Resilience4j - centralized circuit breaker placed in the Gateway App.
 Currently, used on client side in feign client.